Racism in Sweden: Islamophobia

 The report Racism and Xenophobia in Sweden by the Board of Integration state that Muslims are exposed to the most religious harassment in Sweden.
 Almost 40% of the interviewed said they had witnessed verbal abuse directed at Muslims.
 Historically, attitudes towards Muslims in Sweden have been mixed with relations being largely negative in the early 16th century, improving in the 18th century, and declining once again with the rise of Swedish nationalism in the early 20th century.
 According to Jonas Otterbeck, a Swedish historian of religion, attitudes towards Islam and Muslims today have improved but "the level of prejudice was and is still high."
 Islamophobia can manifest itself through discrimination in the workforce, prejudiced coverage in the media, and violence against Muslims.

-Neo-Nazism
+Nazism

 Sweden is home to several white supremacist and neo-Nazi organizations, including: